 In 1976, Kristy’s parents spent in today’s dollars about $8,500 for a living revocable trust, and they happened to get a good document.
 When I started to work with living revocable trusts in 1981, I looked at their trust.
-Although they had a good document, it would not have let their family avoid probate when they died.
+Although they had a good document, it would not have saved their family from probating everything when they died.

 The lawyer had not taught them how to use the trust.
 Just having a trust and understanding it isn’t enough.
-You have to USE your trust to avoid probate.
+You have to USE your trust.
 I had to go back and teach them how to put the bank accounts and real estate into the trust.

 Actually, the lawyer who drafted their trust had made out a new deed transferring their house into the trust, and he had sent a letter to the bank notifying the bank that a trust had been created.
 These were steps in the right direction, but Kristy’s parents had bought more real estate and opened all new bank accounts.
 None of the new real estate or bank accounts were in the name of the trust.
 If they had died, everything would have gone through probate.

-The goal of my book is to give you the information you need to draft your own living revocable trust and avoid probate, using two or three good form books.
+The goal of this book is to give you the information you need to draft your own living revocable trust, using two or three good form books.
 Or you can pick a good lawyer and get it done.
 Whatever you do to get it done is OK by me.
 But I have to stress that just getting an understanding of the trust really isn’t enough.
-You have to really go through the steps to use the living revocable trust or it will not avoid probate.
+You have to really go through the steps to use the living revocable trust.
 It is a “living” dynamic document and concept.
 It isn’t something that you just put in a safe deposit box and forget about.
 Whether you write it or a lawyer writes the trust, it doesn’t matter.
 You have to know your trust inside and out and use it regularly.